 2024 policy submissions included several to the Department of Social Protection and the Joint Oireachtas Committee on Social Protection on issues such as child poverty targets, means-testing of one-parent families, and our annual Pre-Budget Submission for 2025.

-We also made submissions to the Department of Energy, Climate & Communications regarding the next Energy Poverty Action Plan; to the Court Services of Ireland on the Development of its Strategic Plan, 2024-2027; and to the Department of Justice on its Expert Report Guidelines 2024.
+We also made submissions to the Department of Energy, Climate & Communications regarding the next Energy Poverty Action Plan; to the Court Services of Ireland on the Development of its Strategic Plan 2024-2027; and to the Department of Justice on its Expert Report Guidelines 2024.
 We participated in consultations with the Health Service Executive (HSE) in relation to its next National Sexual Health Strategy; the Court Service of Ireland on its ICT, Digital and Data Strategy; and with the Irish Human Rights and Equality Commission (IHREC) on the draft guidelines as part of a civil society focus group.

 We were delighted to again work with our colleagues in the National One Parent Family Alliance (NOPFA) and participated in lobbying events adjacent to the Houses of the Oireachtas, highlighting our priorities for Budget 2025.
 We appeared before two Oireachtas Committee hearings, giving One Family an opportunity to raise family homelessness and issues around means-testing as it relates to one-parent families.

 We met with public representatives across the political spectrum as part of our Budget 2025 work, and then again in relation to their election manifestos in November’s general election, taking the engagement opportunity to highlight the ongoing challenges for one-parent families and advocating for necessary political action.
 While there were some positive developments in Budget 2025, we were disappointed that universal benefits were once again delivered, instead of targeted measures for the children and families most in need.
-We hope that this type of decision making, which is not based on evidence, will end in the formation of the next government.
+We hope that this type of decision-making, which is not based on evidence, will end in the formation of the next government.

 Research

-We continued to collaborate with academics and researchers on key pieces of evidence-based research in relation to one-parent families, including work with Professor Conor O’Mahony in the Child Law Clinic of UCC (University College Cork) on the voice of children in family law cases; work with Dr Fiona Dukelow in UCC in relation to lone parent’s experience of higher education; and the review process of the United Nations Committee on Economic, Social and Cultural Rights, the expert body responsible for examining Ireland’s implementation of its human rights obligations enshrined under the International Covenant on Economic, Social and Cultural Rights (ICESCR).
+We continued to collaborate with academics and researchers on key pieces of evidence-based research in relation to one-parent families, including work with Professor Conor O’Mahony in the Child Law Clinic of UCC (University College Cork) on the voice of children in family law cases; work with Dr Fiona Dukelow in UCC in relation to lone parents’ experience of higher education; and the review process of the United Nations Committee on Economic, Social and Cultural Rights, the expert body responsible for examining Ireland’s implementation of its human rights obligations enshrined under the International Covenant on Economic, Social and Cultural Rights (ICESCR).
 We were also a member of the Economic Social Research Institute’s (ESRI) steering group for its research on housing and communities.

 We were delighted to receive funding for our own research from the What Works Initiative in the Department of Children, Equality, Disability, Integration and Youth.
 This research will be undertaken in partnership with The Separation Network and will lead to the development of guidelines on how to support children in primary schools living in separated families.